RedBulletTooling/KEYVILBOARD/README.md

 # KEYVILBOARD
 All KEYVIBLOARD modules work fully opensource and are hand assambled in the Netherlands.
-Thank you for buying one of our modules if have not yet bought one and would like one go to keyvilboard.nl
+Thank you for buying one of our modules if have not yet bought one and would like one go to [website]

 # KEYBILBOARD.STL
 This file contains the case that is also deliverd with your Module it works for both SMS & WIFI.